-Ecology Ottawa is Ottawa’s leading environmental organization.
-We have been working hard helping communities green-up their neighbourhoods for over a decade!
+Ecology Ottawa has been working hard helping communities green-up their neighbourhoods for over a decade!
 It was about time that we documented our process and make it public so Ottawa residents could replicate it.

 Which is why we are so excited to announce the launch of our guide to community organizing!
 For the past year Ecology Ottawa has used our Britannia green infrastructure project as the base for our guide.
 Why?
 Simple, in Ottawa climate change is showing itself as more precipitation events with more precipitation in them.
 This means that we are experiencing more rain/snow falls with more rain/snow falling in these events.
 Our sewers and waste water treatment plants were not designed for the volume of precipitation we are receiving so we need to find ways to reintegrate the use of the natural ecosystem to absorb precipitation, and green infrastructure is the best solution.